ycpcs/cs201-summer2016/index.md

 ## News

+* **Jun 2** &mdash; Office hours tomorrow (Friday, June 3rd) are rescheduled to Monday, June 6th from 11-1.
+Also, the due date for [Assignment 3](assign/assign03.html) is extended until Wednesday, June 8th.
 * **May 30** &mdash; Some hints have been added to the description of [Assignment 3](assign/assign03.html).
 * **May 23** &mdash; Scheduled office hours (in KEC 113) are Tuesdays 1&ndash;3 and Fridays 11&ndash;1.
 Please feel free to contact me if you would like to meet with me outside these times.
 * **May 17** &mdash; Welcome!